 When we finished and stepped outside, I looked at the entrance and it looked more like a shop than a home.

 If our little cafe had not been so busy... or if there had been someone older than 30, who might have known some history...
 I would have asked.

 Instead, I crawled in the car and Googled.
 Our little cafe had been a grocery store!

 Our teeny tiny dining adventure was a pleasant stop along our road trip.
 Our food was tasty and cheap.
 Our little stone building was pretty adorable!

 Sometimes you just have to go back and remember a good burger.

+We were headed over to Noyo Headlands Park, to hunt for colorful treasures at "Glass Beach".
 We had no picnic packed, so we decided to pick up a little something at Jenny's

 "Old Fashioned Quality"

 I'm not exactly sure what old fashioned quality means.
 But I liked the little retro burger joint, when we pulled up.

 We passed a dad and son and the patriotic flag on the window, then headed for the side entrance.